How It Feels to Be Something On

 How It Feels to Be Something On is the third studio album by American rock band Sunny Day Real Estate, and the first following their 1997 reunion.
 It was released September 8, 1998.

 Reissue

 In 2016, Sub Pop announced that they would reissue How It Feels to Be Something On on different audio formats.
-It was officially released on August 5, 2016 and has led to renewed interest in the record, including an official Pitchfork 2016 re-review.
+It was officially released on August 5, 2016 and has led to renewed interest in the record, including a Pitchfork 2016 re-review.
 The album peaked at number 7 on the Billboard Vinyl Albums chart.